Home

 Read more about some of the earlier Botox for migraine studies here.

-References and further reading: Innovative treatment for migraines combines Botox and surgery Feb 2007; Mayo Clinic article on Migraine Treatment and Drugs June 2007; Botox Works on Muscle Disorders But Not Migraines May 2008; Poison your migraine?
-Botox injections for use in migraine prevention December 2003; Botox shots may help ward off migraines July 2008; Drug Profiles: Botox® (botulinum toxin); How Botox Works from Bellaire Neurology; Botulinum Toxin: A Poison That Can Heal FDA Consumer Magazine December 1995; Migraine and Other Headaches by Young and Silberstein 2004; 'My surgery left me migraine free' BBC report July 2008
+References and further reading: Innovative treatment for migraines combines Botox and surgery Feb 2007; Mayo Clinic article on Migraine Treatment and Drugs June 2013; Botox Works on Muscle Disorders But Not Migraines May 2008; How Does Botox Work?
+WebMD 2012; Poison your migraine?
+Botox injections for use in migraine prevention December 2003; Drug Profiles: Botox® (botulinum toxin); How Botox Works from Bellaire Neurology; Migraine and Other Headaches by Young and Silberstein 2004; 'My surgery left me migraine free' BBC report July 2008; How does botulinum toxin work in chronic migraine?
+The Migraine Trust